uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

   };

 An object of the ``device_policy`` type is associated with a ``sycl::queue`` that is used to run algorithms on a DPC++ compliant device.
-When algorithm is being run with ``device_policy`` it is capable of processing data with SYCL buffers (passed via :code:`oneapi::dpl::begin/end`) or in unified shared memory (USM).
+When an algorithm runs with ``device_policy`` it is capable of processing SYCL buffers (passed via :code:`oneapi::dpl::begin/end`), data in the host memory or data in Unified Shared Memory (USM), inlcuding USM device memory.
+When data is placed in the host memory, it shall be passed to the algorithms as random access iterators. oneDPL algorithm might do implicit transfering data to a device before execution.

 The ``KernelName`` template parameter, also aliased as ``kernel_name`` within the class template, is to explicitly provide a name for DPC++ kernels executed by an algorithm the policy is passed to.

 .. code:: cpp